kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

     caption: The clouds slowly retreated.
 Then the light followed suit.
   - file: '4'
     alt: A wide, shallow stream with vegetation growing out
     caption: 'Our first river crossing.
-Not pictured: the row of rocks we used to hopped over.'
+The water was super clear and we saw a bunch of fish darting around.
+Not pictured: the row of rocks we used to hop over.'
   - file: '5|6'
     alt: A stream in front of granite rocks|Flip flops next to a stream
-    caption: Dipping our feet in the crisp glacial waters, so refreshing.
+    caption: Dipping our feet in the crisp glacial waters was quite refreshing.
   - file: '7'
     alt: Glacial lake in front of mountain peaks
     caption: Moonlight Lake.
 There was still a bit of haze from a nearby forest fire.